 - 1 large clove garlic, grated on a microplane or minced

 - 1 tablespoon canola or other neutral oil

 - 1/2 English cucumber, cut into 1/4-inch-thick spears

 - 1/3 bunch fresh cilantro (chopped or in sprigs)

 - Leaves from 1 large head butter lettuce or 1 head Romaine lettuce

-While the meat cooks, arrange the bean sprouts, carrots, cucumbers, peanuts, cilantro, and lettuce leaves on a serving platter.
+While the meat cooks, arrange the bean sprouts, carrots, cucumbers, peanuts, cilantro, and lettuce on a serving platter.